1887 Major League Baseball season

 The 1887 major league baseball season began on April 16, 1887.
 The regular season ended on October 10, with the Detroit Wolverines and the St. Louis Browns as regular season champions of the National League and American Association, respectively.
-The postseason began with Game 1 of the fourth World's Championship Series on October 10 and ended with Game 15 on October 26, in what was a best-of-fifteen-playoff, played across 10 cities.
-The Wolverines defeated the Browns, ten games to five (and clinching on Game 11), capturing their first World's Championship Series.
+The postseason began with Game 1 of the fourth World's Championship Series on October 10 and ended with Game 15 on October 26, in what was a best-of-fifteen-playoff, played across 10 cities.The Wolverines defeated the Browns, ten games to five (and clinching on Game 11), capturing their first World's Championship Series.

 The Louisville Colonels set a Major League record which still stands for the most base on balls for a team in a game, with 19 against the Cleveland Blues on 21 September.

 Over the offseason, the National League's Kansas City Cowboys folded, and saw them replaced by the American Association's Pittsburgh Alleghenys.
 In place of the Alleghenys leaving the AA for the NL, the Cleveland Blues were enfranchised.
 Meanwhile, the St. Louis Maroons relocated to Indianapolis, Indiana as the Indianapolis Hoosiers.

+The color line is drawn

+On July 14, Chicago was to play an exhibition game against the Eastern League Newark team, who were set to play black players Moses Fleetwood Walker (who formerly played in the majors in three years prior) and George Stovey (who the New York Giants had their eyes on signing).
+With threats from Chicago to not play against Newark if Walker and Stovey played, they were substituted for the game.
+Between Chicago's financial threats to not play against teams with people of color and other minor league teams creating petitions to force teams to release players of color, Organized Baseball effectively set up the baseball color line.